Klazoritz/Python_King_County_Housing_Sales_Analysis/README.md

 # Folders
 The housing analysis was separated into the following folders:
 * Project Management: Contains the Project Brief
 * Data: Separated into Original and Prepared Data.
 These contain the original data frames and the data frames after they have been cleaned and prepared for analysis respectively.
+NOTE: This file has not been included
 * Scripts: Contains all the Python coding involved for the entire analysis process
 * Analysis: Contains the visualizations used for developing insights and presenting on the final report